Rea612/Front-End-Development-Portfolio/README.md

 This portfolio is for Front end Development, using HTML/CSS, Javascript, Node js, Angular js etc.

 It is including several small projects:
   1. a demonstration of photograph shop website.
-User can register, log in, place order, checkout, remove order.
+User can register, log in, add order, remove order, place order, checkout.